awesomerank/awesomerank.github.io/lists/davidsonfellipe/awesome-wpo.md

 ## Analyzers

-* [Confess ★865](https://github.com/jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.
+* [Confess ★866](jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.
 * [Page Speed](https://developers.google.com/speed/pagespeed/) - The PageSpeed family of tools is designed to help you optimize the performance of your website.
 PageSpeed Insights products will help you identify performance best practices that can be applied to your site, and PageSpeed optimization tools can help you automate the process.
-* [Lighthouse ★8238](https://github.com/GoogleChrome/lighthouse) - Auditing and performance metrics tool for Progressive Web Applications.
+* [Lighthouse ★8755](GoogleChrome/lighthouse) - Auditing and performance metrics tool for Progressive Web Applications.
-* [YSlow ★1892 ⏳1Y](https://github.com/marcelduran/yslow) - YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
+* [YSlow ★1898 ⏳1Y](marcelduran/yslow) - YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
 * [YSlow for PhantomJS](http://yslow.org/phantomjs/) - YSlow for PhantomJS also introduces new output formats for automated test frameworks: TAP (Test Anything Protocol) and JUnit.
-* [Grunt-WebPageTest ★37](https://github.com/sideroad/grunt-wpt) - Grunt plugin for continuously measurement of WebPageTest. ([Demo](http://sideroad.github.io/sample-wpt-page/))
+* [Grunt-WebPageTest ★36](sideroad/grunt-wpt) - Grunt plugin for continuously measurement of WebPageTest. ([Demo](http://sideroad.github.io/sample-wpt-page/))
-* [Grunt-yslow ★93](https://github.com/andyshora/grunt-yslow) - Grunt task for testing page performance using PhantomJS, a headless WebKit browser.
+* [Grunt-yslow ★93](andyshora/grunt-yslow) - Grunt task for testing page performance using PhantomJS, a headless WebKit browser.
-* [Grunt-perfbudget ★801](https://github.com/tkadlec/grunt-perfbudget) - A Grunt.js task for enforcing a performance budget ([more on performance budgets](https://timkadlec.com/2013/01/setting-a-performance-budget/)).
+* [Grunt-perfbudget ★800](tkadlec/grunt-perfbudget) - A Grunt.js task for enforcing a performance budget ([more on performance budgets](https://timkadlec.com/2013/01/setting-a-performance-budget/)).
-* [Web Tracing Framework ★2341](https://github.com/google/tracing-framework) - Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and investigation of complex web applications
+* [Web Tracing Framework ★2356](google/tracing-framework) - Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and investigation of complex web applications
 * [HP LoadRunner](http://www8.hp.com/us/en/software-solutions/loadrunner-load-testing/) - An automated performance and test automation product from Hewlett-Packard for application load testing: examining system behaviour and performance, while generating actual load.
-* [Yandex.Tank ★1063](https://github.com/yandex/yandex-tank) - An extendable open source load testing tool for advanced linux users which is especially good as a part of automated load testing suit.
+* [Yandex.Tank ★1093](yandex/yandex-tank) - An extendable open source load testing tool for advanced linux users which is especially good as a part of automated load testing suit.
 * [Yellow Lab Tools](http://yellowlab.tools) - Online quick and easy tool that audits front-end bad practices, reveals performance issues and profiles JavaScript.
 * [PerfAudit](http://perfaudit.com/) - Performance audit of web applications by professionals to help make web applications faster.
 * [Pagelocity](http://pagelocity.com/) - A web performance optimization and analysis tool.
 * [Varvy](https://varvy.com/pagespeed/) - Test your site to see if it follows the Google guidelines for speed.
 * [Web Bloat Score Calculator](http://www.webbloatscore.com/) - Compare size of a page to a compressed image of the same page
+* [Speed Racer ★1488](ngryman/speedracer) - Collect performance metrics for your library/application using Chrome headless.

 ## Analyzers - API

-* [Node-yslowjs ★6 ⏳1Y](https://github.com/jmervine/node-yslowjs) - YSlow.js on Node.js is a simple Node.js wrapper for programmatically running phantomjs yslow.js.
+* [Node-yslowjs ★7 ⏳1Y](jmervine/node-yslowjs) - YSlow.js on Node.js is a simple Node.js wrapper for programmatically running phantomjs yslow.js.
-* [PSI ★2478](https://github.com/addyosmani/psi) - PageSpeed Insights for Node - with reporting.
+* [PSI ★2502](addyosmani/psi) - PageSpeed Insights for Node - with reporting.

 ## Benchmark - CSS

-* [CSS-perf ★574 ⏳1Y](https://github.com/mdo/css-perf) - Completely unscientific way of testing CSS performance.
+* [CSS-perf ★575 ⏳1Y](mdo/css-perf) - Completely unscientific way of testing CSS performance.
 Most of these tests will revolve around methodologies and techniques for determining effective CSS architecture.
 Put another way, I want to know what works best given a particular comparison of CSS strategies.

 ## Benchmark - Javascript